NBKRedSpy/CardSurvival-RepeatScroll/README.md

+# Spacebar Invoke Action Mod Compatibility.
+This mod's functionality has been moved into the Spacebar Invoke Action mod as of version 2.0.0.
+The mod is also known as Remap Hotkeys.
+If using both mods, uninstall this mod.
+Otherwise the Spacebar Invoke Action mod will not load.

 # Repeat Scroll
-Allows holding a scroll key down to continiously scroll a card line.
+Allows holding a scroll key down to continuously scroll a card line.
 Also has an option to change the scroll speed (disabled by default).

 # Settings